-Now, a little about me.
+Now, a little about Scott Austin Tirrell.

-I contacted a third-tier university in Baoding City, Hebei Province, and signed a teaching contract.
-The small industrial city of Baoding (small by Chinese standards, the city has a population of 2 million) is about two hours outside of Beijing.
-It had the grim distinction of being one of the most polluted cities in China.
-Why Baoding then?
-It was close enough to the staples of the western world found in the capital (like coffee and cheese), but still certainly in the “real” China, and I had a connection at the University through one of my college professors (connections or guanxi are very important in China).
+Scott contacted a third-tier university in Baoding City, Hebei Province, and signed a teaching contract.
+The small industrial city of Baoding (small by Chinese standards, with a population of 2 million) is about two hours outside of Beijing.
+It had the grim distinction of being one of the most polluted cities in China at the time.
+Why Baoding, then?
+It was close enough to the staples of the western world found in the capital (like coffee and cheese) but still undoubtedly the “real” China.
+Scott also had a connection at the university through one of his college professors (connections or guanxi are very important in China).

 The experience would change Scott’s entire life.
 He would spend two years living and working in Baoding, teaching English to a full swath of society (from CEOs to kindergartners).
 Most importantly for this venue, he began writing fiction.